Beebop-Systems-LLC/BeebopSBCUI/readme.md

 Then move the files in /var/www/beebopsbc/apache2-conf into /etc/httpd/sites-available and symbolic link into /etc/httpd/sites-enabled

+The path should be "/var/www/beebopsbc/beebopsbc/" and so the url will be https://beebopsbc.cisteradev.com/sbc.

+Look in the beebop.conf for apache to see the URL pathing.

 ### Install php
 ```
 sudo apt-get install php libapache2-mod-php php-{mysql,gd,curl,xml,pear}